How To Tie the Rolling Hitch

 - Cons: Less ideal for lengthwise pulls compared to the Rolling Hitch.

-- Pros: Similar adjustability and grip for tensioning lines, with an easy-to-learn tying method.
+- Pros: The Adjustable Grip Hitch offers similar adjustability and grip for tensioning lines, with an easy-to-learn tying method.

 - Cons: The Rolling Hitch is more reliable for handling heavy loads under lengthwise tension.